 The Grand Chateau Tongariro Hotel’s spooky tales date back to its use as a women’s asylum in the early 1940’s, following the temporary closure of the Porirua Lunatic Asylum due to the 1942 Wairarapa earthquake.
 The staff tell stories of a nurse named Charlotte, who was said to have died in one of the rooms.
 It is believed that Charlotte continues to make her presence felt in the hotel, particularly in one of the rooms which was said to be her favourite.

 Staff and guests also report mysterious instances of fires stuttering in their fireplaces, and curtains moving as if blown by a strong breeze, despite no breeze being felt.
 Many also remark on the hotel’s resemblance to the Overlook Hotel from Stephen King’s The Shining, which was based on the notoriously haunted Stanley Hotel in Colorado.

 Is it possible the presence of former staff, patients and soldiers still linger in the halls of this remote landmark?
-If you have a tale to tell about Chateau Tongariro Hotel, let us know in the comments below.
+If you have a tale to tell about the Grand Chateau Tongariro, let us know in the comments below.